jshvn/professional/linkedin.md

 ##### June 2013 - December 2013
 ##### Sunnyvale, CA

+Overview:

-I joined the automation team at Aruba to continue my exploration of the field of computer networking, to develop an automated testing platform that combined a Raspberry Pi with a Roomba, and to write control software for a pan-tilt servo system in order to automate various 802.11 RF tests.
+Joined the hardware automation team at Aruba to develop an automated testing platform based on commodity hardware (Raspberry Pi, Roomba robots) and a pan-tilt servo system.
+This platform was used to automate physical world interaction and 802.11 RF tests.

-- Designed and built new automated mobility testing infrastructure in one month
-- Developed control and integration software for six free-roaming robots
-- Wrote software API to control two next-generation RF heat mapping apparatus
+Highlights:

+* Wrote a controlling wrapper API over existing Roomba microcode to simplify and more robustly control the platform
+* Wrote orchestration platform and API to automate control of six free-roaming robots, effectively swarm control, including collision detection and avoidance
+* Wrote controlling API for commodity pan-tilt servo system such that RF heatmaps could be profiled in multiple orientations via automation

 - Successfully completed ACMA and ACMP certification courses
-- Presented project outcomes at Aruba Tech Talk, featured on corporate blog
+- Presented project outcomes at Aruba Tech Talk; was the Featured Intern on corporate blog

----
-### Student IT Assistant
-#### UC Davis NEES Center for Geotechnical Modeling
-##### November 2012 - June 2013
-##### Davis, CA

-- Built data acquisition infrastructure for terabytes of data processing and storage
-- Administered servers supporting: AD, NFS, DNS, WSUS, Backups, Web, staff
-- Optimized distribution of data center resources for huge reduction in service time